eficode-academy/rf-advanced-web-katas/exercises/00-getting-started.md

 - Run `which python3` to show the location of you Python installation.
 - Run `cp /path/to/your/chromedriver /path/to/your/bin`.

+#### Browser

+In case you don't have Browser library installed, see the [official installation instructions](https://github.com/MarketSquare/robotframework-browser#installation-instructions).

 ### Start Your Server